sinus-x/rubbergoddess/docs/cogs/stalker.md

 ### whois login (login)

-Elevated roles only.
 Search database for given login and see if person is registered on server.

 ### whois logins (prefix)

-Elevated roles only.
 Search database for users where their login starts with prefix.

 ### database add (member) (email) (group)

-Elevated roles only.
 Add entry to database, bypasing the verification.

+### databse add-missing (member id) (email) (group)

+Add member to databse, even if they are not present on the server.

 ### database remove (member) _(force)_

-Elevated roles only.
 Remove member from database.
 If the "force" string is missing, display changes.

 ### database update (member) (key) (value)

-Elevated roles only.
 Update user entry in database.
 See **users** table in  [database](../database.md) page.

 ### database show (parameter)

-Elevated roles only.
 Show database entries.
 Parameter options: unverified, pending, kicked, banned.